dabreegster/talks/tds_seminar_synthpop/slides.md

 1. A/B Street from 10,000 feet
 2. Travel demand models overview
 3. From UK OD data to a demand model
-4. Bonus: Activity models
+4. Activity models
-5. Bonus: Mode shift
+5. Mode shift
 6. Exercises / discussion

 # Part 1: A/B Street overview